 We’re speaking here of the principle of brand reputation.
 Allowing your clients to become phishing victims affects your digital presence, damaging the image your target audience has of you.
 Fake pages, similar domains, fake social network profiles and malicious emails sent out in your name can diminish your company’s credibility in the market, creating a general sense of mistrust.

 Therein lies the importance of investing in monitoring for your brand.
-Using solutions specific to these objectives, such as Digital Fraud Discovery, you can be notified whenever someone uses any of your intellectual property in an inappropriate manner—even including quotes on social networks.
+Using solutions specific to these objectives, such as Axur's solution for phishing, you can be notified whenever someone uses any of your intellectual property in an inappropriate manner—even including quotes on social networks.
 That makes it easier to identify malicious campaigns and order the removal of potentially fraudulent content even before it has a chance to reach an Internet user.

 It’s also crucial to maintain a good client education and communication plan, notifying your public whenever it becomes necessary.
 Have you identified a series of texting scams?
 Let them know that your company does not request password verification by that method, and advise them, for example, to ignore such messages.
 What’s important is to demonstrate to the market that your brand is concerned with Internet users’ security.
 That will inevitably cause you to win their trust.